 Accommodation and queues

 This is the time when a lot of Europeans take their vacation so expect a lot of families and beach goers.
 Pre-booking your tickets to skip the lines at the most popular attractions is always recommended anytime in high season.
 If you are thinking of visiting places like Sagrada Familia, Park Güell or Picasso Museum, don’t forget to pre-book your tickets on the official sites.
 Avoid the online sites that will charge a high commission.
-If you prefer to explore the buildings with a friendly and knowledgeable guide, all our Barcelona private tour with licensed guides also include skip the lines.
+If you prefer to explore the buildings with a friendly and knowledgeable guide, all our Barcelona private tours with licensed guides also include skip the lines.

 I hope you found all the advice helpful for your planned visit to Barcelona in August.
 Maybe I will see you at the meeting point of of our Free Tours in Barcelona or at one of the local festivals or having a beer in a nice cool terrace in the evening.
 Also, don’t forget to check our comprehensive article on what to do in Barcelona all year round.